by Glen Depke, Traditional Naturopath

-The reality is that exposure to the sun is an essential nutrient to our body with the obvious benefit of vitamin D conversion, there are so many other benefits to enjoy.
 Based on an article written a few years ago evidence presented in the Dermato-Endocrinology confirms that exposure to the sun in appropriate and measured time frames has a number of health benefits unrelated to vitamin D production, such as:

 - Improve your mood and energy through the release of endorphins

 - Treating Seasonal Affective Disorder (SAD)